-Senior Responsible Lead Operationa nal Lead Directorate Resp Res esponsible Committee Anthony Middleton Claire Sande e Sanders Finance ICB ICB Executive Strategic Objective Function nction Risk Proximity Risk Type Risk Response Improving Population Health and Healthcare Quality ity A - within the next quarter Principal Manage Date Raised Last Up Last Upda Updated Next Update Due e 13/02/23 11/10/24 11/10/24 15/12/24
+Senior Responsible Lead Directorate F Resn oonsible Committee Anthony Middleton Claire Sar Finance ICB Executive Strategic Objective egic Objective Function Risk Proximity Risk Type pe Risk Response Improving Population Health and Healthcare Quality ality A - within the next quarter Principal Manage Date Raised d Last Upo ated Next Update Due 9 13/02/23 11/12/24 15/04/25

-Inherent Score Q1 Score Q2 Score Q3 Score Q4 Score Target Score Target Date Risk Appetite / Tolerance Likelihood 5 4 4 3 The ICB has a low tolerance for risks impacting patient safety and the aim is to reduce to a Impact 5 5 5 5 31/3/25 moderate/low level acknowledging that this will Risk Score 25 20 20 15 take 2-3 years to achieve.
+Inherent Score Q1 Score Q2 Score Q3 Score Q4 Score Target Score Target Date Risk Appetite / Tolerance Likelihood 5 4 4 4 4 The ICB has a low tolerance for risks impacting patient safety and the aim is to reduce to a Impact 5 5 5 5 5 moderate/low level acknowledging that this will Risk Score 25 20 20 20 20 take 2-3 years to achieve.

 Rationale for score & progress in quarter (max 300 words) There is potential for multiple deaths, permanent injuries or irreversible health effects, or harm to more than 50 people, totally unacceptable quality of clinical care, and gross failure to meet national standards (impact 5).
 Current controls are effective in reducing the likelihood, but this is still likely (4).
 Urgent Care Recovery Programmes in 5 areas are focused on the key objective of eliminating corridor care in 24-25, as well as reducing the number of hospital attendances and admissions and improving discharge pathways and processes.
-The planned actions are currently on track, and it is anticipated that this will reduce the likelihood further to possible (3) and that the target risk score of 15 will be achieved by year-end.
-The safety and quality impacts will also be lessened but due to the scale and nature of the service, the potential remains for catastrophic (5) impact.
+The planned actions are currently on track, but as a result of current demand levels, it is not now anticipated that a reduction in the score will be achieved by year-end and the target score has been increased from 16 to 20.

-Current Key C controls Control Rating Policies NHS Delivery plan for recovering urgent and emergency care services.
-Winter Planning Guidance.
+Current Key (Controls Rating Policies NHS Delivery plan for recovering urgent and emergency care services.
+Winter letter.
 SCC Review of Standards.
-Revised OPEL framework G Processes System Coordination Centre, System wide operational planning, NHS Oversight Framework.
-Winter Planning process Α Plans UEC Recovery Programme, C&M Operational Plan, Place Delivery Plans Α Contracts NHS Standard Contract G Reporting UEC Recovery and improvement Group, Strategy & Transformation Committee, Quality & Performance Committee, ICB Board Α
+Revised OPEL frameworks (Acute, Community, Mental Health and NHS 111) G Processes System Coordination Centre, System wide operational planning, NHS Oversight Framework. Α Plans UEC Recovery Programme at scale workstreams and UEC Recovery plan of each of the 5 localities , C&M Operational Plan. Α Contracts NHS Standard Contract G Reporting UEC Recovery and improvement Group, Strategy & Transformation Committee, Quality & Performance Committee, ICB Board Α